 70.6.4.
-Criteria in the Accreditation of the Panel of Examiners. - The criteria for the accreditation of the Panel of Examiners and the matrix of evaluation thereof formulated by the APEC shall be as follows:
+Criteria in the Accreditation of the Panel of Examiners. -The criteria for the accreditation of the Panel of Examiners and the matrix of evaluation thereof formulated by the APEC shall be as follows:

 Criteria and Brief Description Weight Allocation Research Outputs and Experience.
-This shall 70% include completed researches, technical or scientific studies duly presented and published in local or national or international refereed journal publications.
+This shall include completed researches, technical or scientific studies duly presented and published in local or national or international refereed journal publications.
 An applicant who has at least three (3) articles in an international referred publication or has been awarded with at least one (1) patent by the Intellectual Property Office (IPO) shall automatically be given the maximum rating.
+70% Educational Attainment .
+Refers to the highest educational attainment of the applicant, to wit: 20%

+Program or Institutional Accreditation Classification (Institutional Leveling, etc.)

+Educational Attainment Level and Points (IV or its equivalent as the highest)

+5 IV III II I

-2004 Educational Atta educational attainm nignest 20% Educational Attainment Program or Institutional Accreditation Classification (Institutional Leveling, etc.) Doctoral 20% 15% 10% 5% Masters 15% 10% 5% 2% Undergraduate 5% 2% 1% Provided, that the APEC may adjust the foregoing weight distribution based on the conditions obtaining in the actual accreditation process subject to the approval by the University President.
+Doctoral 20% 15% 10% 5%

+Masters 15% 10% 5% 2%

+Undergraduate 10% 5% 2% 1%

+Provided, that the APEC may adjust the foregoing weight distribution based on the conditions obtaining in the actual accreditation process subject to the approval by the University President.

 Interview.
-This includes alertness, essence and ce and 10% objectivity in judgment of issues and conditions that ns that the Committee may profound.
+This includes alertness, essence and objectivity in judgment of issues and conditions that the Committee may profound.
+10%

 Total 100%